 And, of course, to the various people who have kindly shared information, research and resources, without which this website would not have been possible.

 I am regularly adding to the existing pages, and adding and consolidating topics, in response to requests for information or common searches.
 There have been several recent additions, and research is ongoing into new topics, especially Senior Section history, which I am hoping to add more detail to soon.
 I've also been offering what help I can to researchers from Australia and from South Africa, to help them with some of the early shared history we have.
+UK Guiding programmes changed in July 2018, so updates have been made to reflect this, and more images have recently been added to the badges page.

 If you have any suggestions of content you would like or topics to cover, please contact me and I will see what I can do . . .